picolibc/picolibc/README.md

 ### Using the library

-Eventually, we could go configure the compiler so that selecting a suitable target architecture combination would set up the library paths to match, but for now you'll have to figure out the right -L line by yourself by matching the path name on the left side of the --print-multi-lib output with the compiler options on the right side.
+We should configure the compiler so that selecting a suitable target architecture combination would set up the library paths to match, but at this point you'll have to figure out the right -L line by yourself by matching the path name on the left side of the --print-multi-lib output with the compiler options on the right side.
 For instance, my STM32F042 cortex-M0 parts use

     $ arm-none-eabi-gcc -mlittle-endian -mcpu=cortex-m0 -mthumb